-The expected grain morphology can be predicted as either equiaxed, columnar or mixed by plotting points in G vs. R space (i.e., on the "solidification map"), which has been previously calibrated for Ti-6Al-4V [21].
+The expected grain morphology can be predicted as either equiaxed, columnar or mixed by plotting points in G vs. R space (i.e., on the "solidification map"), which has been previously calibrated for Ti-6Al-4V [26].

-(a) Small-Scale (LENSTM) Process Solidification Map, (b) Large-Scale Process Solidification Map, $\overline{T}m = 0.5$ $\overline{T}m = 2.88$
+(a) Small-Scale Solidification Map, $\overline{T}m = 2.88$

+(b) Large-Scale Solidification Map, $\overline{T}m = 0.1$

-(c) FEA Solidification Map, $\overline{T}m = 2.88$
+(c) Small-Scale FEA Results, $\overline{T}m = 2.88$

-Figure 9: Solidication Maps for (a) Small-Scale (LENSTM) Processes (b) Large-Scale Processes and (c) Finite Element Results
+Figure 9: Solidification Maps for (a) Small-Scale Processes (b) Large-Scale Processes and (c) Small-Scale Finite Element Results

-Solidification maps showing the effect of free-edges on predicted grain morphology for both small-scale (LENSTM) and large-scale deposition of thin-wall Ti-6Al-4V deposits are shown in Fig. 9.
+Solidification maps showing the effect of free-edges on predicted grain morphology for both small-scale and large-scale deposition of bulky Ti-6Al-4V deposits are shown in Fig. 9.
 The values of G and R plotted in Fig. 9 (a) and (b) are extracted from the dimensionless cooling rate and thermal gradient plots of Figs. 4 and 6, with thermophysical properties at $1654^{\circ}C$ and process variables as previously noted.
 The values of G and R plotted in Fig. 9 (c) are extracted directly from the finite element analysis, with temperature-dependent properties for Ti-6Al-4V.